 Appendix A: Transportation Technical Report Appendix A consists of a report titled, "Transportation Technical Report for Mercer Middle School Replacement" prepared by Heffron Transportation, Inc. dated April 4, 2022.
 The report provides a project description; background conditions related to the traffic volumes, traffic operations, parking supply and occupancy, traffic safety, transit facilities and service, and non-motorized facilities.
 The report addresses impacts of the proposed school replacement and concludes with recommendations.
 Attached to the end of the report are Appendix A - Level of Service Definitions, and Appendix B - Parking Utilization Study Data.
 There are figures and tables in the document, including in the appendices, which graphically depict and organizes data to support the findings in the report.
+Technical Memorandum: Addendum for Earthwork Quantities Update.
+Appendix A also includes a technical memorandum presenting additional information that reflect updates to the estimated earthwork quantities that have been refined since the publication of the Draft SEPA Checklist.
+It includes a Background and Updated Earthwork Quantities and Durations.

-Appendix B: Noise Memo Appendix B consists of a memo titled, "Draft Mercer International Middle School Replacement Project - Noise Technical Memorandum" prepared by ESA dated March 31, 2022.
+Appendix B: Noise Memo Appendix B consists of a memo titled, "Mercer International Middle School Replacement Project - Noise Technical Memorandum" prepared by ESA dated July 29, 2022.
 The memo provides a project description, fundamentals of noise, City of Seattle Municipal code regulations, noise sensitive receivers, existing conditions, and proposed project noise assessments for parking, students, vehicular traffic, athletic activities, and construction.
 Tables support the findings in the report.